vueComponent/ant-design-vue/components/tag/demo/colorful.md

 <us>
 #### Colorful Tag
-We preset a series of colorful tag style for different situation usage.
-And you can always set it to a hex color string for custom color.
+We preset a series of colorful tag styles for use in different situations.
+You can also set it to a hex color string for custom color.
 </us>

 ```tpl